-5. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
-The school considers a high school diploma, high school transcripts, GED certificate, GED transcript or high school equivalency certificate valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g.The State of Kansas Department of Education).
+- 5. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
+The school accepts the following documentation: - High School transcript - GED transcripts - High school equivalency transcript valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g. The State of Kansas Department of Education) - College transcript showing completion of a two-year program that is acceptable for credit towards a bachelor's degree or completion of an associate's degree